 Generally, the outcome is very good with appropriate treatment.
 You should find the condition clearing up in a few weeks.

-However, if housemaid's knee is persistent (chronic) or keeps coming back you might get long-term pain and have problems moving your knee.
+However, if housemaid's knee is persistent (chronic) or keeps coming back, you might have long-term pain and problems moving your knee.

 Can housemaid's knee be prevented?

 You should take care if you have a job or hobby that involves kneeling for a long time or frequently.
 In such cases, you should use thick foam cushions or knee pads.
 Knee pads should especially be used by people who have already had an episode of housemaid's knee, in order to prevent it from coming back.

 - Bursae and Bursitis of the Knee; Wheeless' Textbook of Orthopaedics